PeterMosmans/ansible-role-bootstrap/README.md

 timezone: Etc/UTC
 ```

-Furthermore, the file `files/issue.ssh` will be copied to the host, and applied as SSH banner.
+The template `templates/issue.ssh.j2` will be copied to the host, and applied as SSH banner using the **company** variable.
 Change the text to something that applies to you(r company).